 Make your profile visually appealing

-A more attractive profile means that more people will follow you, though this isn’t as important as it was before the Smartfeed was introduced to Pinterest, it still help.
-Make sure that your cover photos for your boards are all showing some of the projects that really showcase those boards.
+Make sure your boards cover photos feature some of the projects that really showcase the board.
 Place your website boards in the top row, starting from the top left and working across.
 On most desktops you will only see a maximum of the fist 8-10 boards, so make sure these really entice your viewers to stay with you.

 Remember your Pinterest Profile SEO